 Before going to the wine cellar, I recommend that you schedule a visit here.

 Naturally your visit to Santarém wouldn’t be complete without going to a local restaurant.
-Our suggestion is that you try the Restaurante TASCÁ.
+My suggestion is that you try the Restaurante TASCÁ.

 Apart from the gastronomic quality of this place, know that, if you’re visiting Santarém on a Thursday and can stay for dinner, you’ll have the opportunity to watch a fado concert – something you don’t want to miss out.